Waswichinchkhede12/The_Statisticians_006/README.md

    - Average delivery time by day of the week.
    - Correlation heatmap.
    - Histogram visualizes the distribution of the cost of orders.
-   - Pie chart visualizes the number of orders by cuisine type.
+   - Pie chart visualizes the Percentage of orders by cuisine type.

 4. **User Inputs**:
    - Select restaurant, cuisine, day of the week, and rating for focused analysis.